Missing Elderly Adults

 Get the answers your family deserves.

 When we think of the missing and endangered, we often think of children, but adults over the 65 can also be classified as ‘missing and endangered.’
+Missing elderly adults can be just as vulnerable due to a myriad of physical and mental ailments.
 Cognitive impairments such as dementia and Alzheimer’s, physical ailments and lack of mobility, and other factors can render the elderly vulnerable.
-At Lauth, we understand that when the elderly go missing, there are mitigating factors that can divert traditional investigative procedure, and those factors must be given extra consideration and care.
+At Lauth, we understand that missing elderly person investigations can contain mitigating factors that can divert traditional investigative procedure, and those factors must be given extra consideration and care.

 Our missing person investigators are comprised of former law enforcement and military personnel.
 We have diverse experience in missing person cases, including cases of the missing & elderly.
 Despite the fact that elderly persons rarely receive the media attention of younger individuals, Lauth’s missing person investigators know that these individuals deserve the same attention and investigative vigor as any other case.

-When a loved one goes missing, as private investigator Thomas Lauth says, “the family become members of a club no one wants to join.”
+When you have a missing elderly person, as private investigator Thomas Lauth says, “the family become members of a club no one wants to join.”
 And when a loved one with a cognitive impairment or physical limitation goes missing, it can exacerbate the fear and dread.
 Taking action right away will help ensure the investigation gets off to a strong start.
 While missing adults may not receive the same attention that missing children do, they still need people to look for them.
 And when an elderly adult goes missing, it’s going to take a network of educated and informed individuals to find them.

 Free to Go Missing?